 Injuries can occur for a variety of reasons but most often occur when you over-train or push yourself too much.

-When training, aim to make steady weekly progress and you will reap the rewards as you build up to your big race.
+When training, aim to make steady weekly progress and you will reap the rewards as you build up to your big event.
 If you increase the volume or intensity of your training too quickly, you risk over-reaching and picking up niggles and strains which, if not addressed, can lead to greater injury issues.

 It’s also worth ensuring that every few weeks you include a ‘step-back’ week in your schedule.
 This remains an active week of training, but will have less mileage or intensity than a full-on training week.
 Like rest days, these step-back weeks give your body a greater opportunity to adapt to the training loads you’ve placed upon it at other times.